Nearly 2,900 new COVID-19 vaccines in Wellington-Dufferin-Guelph

 Anyone aged 12 and up can pre-register for a vaccination appointment on public health’s website.

-Active cases in the city fell by one to 128 with another 15 recoveries being reported.
+Active cases in the city remained at 120 with another 10 recoveries being reported.

-Two outbreaks, both declared on May 4 at Guelph General Hospital, continue after eight patients tested positive for the virus and one died.
+One of two outbreaks at Guelph General Hospital that were declared on May 4 has ended.
+An outbreak in 4E continues.

-In Wellington County, 10 new cases are being reported on Wednesday as its case count reaches 1,548.
+In Wellington County, eight new cases are being reported as its case count reaches 1,566.

-The number of active cases in the county fell by one within the last day to 52, with another 11 people recovering from COVID-19.
-Resolved cases have climbed to 1,459.
+The number of active cases in the county increased by one within the last day to 57, with another seven people recovering from COVID-19.
+Resolved cases have climbed to 1,466.

 Wellington County’s COVID-19-related death toll of 37 remained unchanged; the most recent death was reported on Monday.